MultiSafepay/docs/content/developer/api/direct-vs-redirect.md

 With our API, you can make requests to create direct transactions and redirect transactions.

+Direct requests connect directly to the payment method, whereas redirect requests first send the customer to a [MultiSafepay payment page](/payment-pages/).

+For redirect requests, if the gateway for a specific payment method is:

+- Provided, the payment page is tailored for that payment method, e.g. for Visa, the page includes fields for the customer to enter their credit card details.
+- Not provided, the payment page displays all payment methods

+Then, if further customer action is:

+- Required, they are redirected to complete payment, e.g. for iDEAL the customer is redirected to their online banking environment.
+- Not required, the transaction is completed automatically.

+If you provide a [redirect URL](/developer/api/redirect-url/), after completing payment, the customer is then directed to your success/thank you page.
+&nbsp;

 {{< mermaid class="text-center" >}}

 flowchart LR